 1 Introduction

-Across multiple assessment strategies, self-report measure scores, behavioral performance, or neural processes may be reflected by overall aggregate indices.
-For these measures, a critical challenge is that individual behavioral outputs are produced via multiple psychological processes (Wiecki et al., 2015).
-Thus, observable output behavior represents a gross measure of many competing and complementary processes.
-While conventional scoring procedures are unable to discriminate between these processes, more recently developed generative models of behavior are well positioned to discriminate between individual psychological processes, yielding enhanced specificity in behavioral metrics as well as improved tasks psychometrics and better clarity for probing associations with psychological processes (Ahn et al., 2017; Chen et al., 2015; Huys et al., 2016).
+Across multiple assessment strategies(e.g., self-reports, decision-making tasks), conventional scoring procedures frequently characterize patterns of behavior by overall aggregate indices.
+However, a critical challenge for these measures is that individual behavioral outputs are produced via multiple competing and complementary psychological processes (Wiecki et al., 2015).
+While conventional scoring procedures are unable to discriminate between these processes, more recently developed generative models of behavior are well-positioned to discriminate between individual psychological processes, yielding enhanced specificity in behavioral metrics as well as improved tasks psychometrics and better clarity for probing associations with psychological processes (Ahn et al., 2017; Chen et al., 2015; Huys et al., 2016).
 The use of generative modeling is becoming commonplace in multiple fields of study, with the large majority of studies relying on cross-sectional designs.
 There is a growing number of studies that have begun examining test-retest reliability across a small number of assessment waves (Karvelis et al., 2023).
 However, for applications of generative modeling to understand longer-term change across multiple contexts, including naturalistic course or in the context of intervention, more than two assessment occasions are needed.
 Longitudinal changes are frequently examined using growth models, often estimated using linear mixed models.
-However, thus far, generative modeling frameworks and multilevel models (Bryk & Raudenbush, 1992) have yet to be integrated.
-Here, we illustrate a means of estimating longitudinal changes in parameters from computational models in a single model.
-We demonstrate this model estimation first from a simulation of a single parameter reward learning model and use a real-world example of longitudinal changes in the Iowa Gambling Task (IGT; Bechara et al., 1994; Cauffman et al., 2010) across a five-wave longitudinal study.
+Thus far, generative modeling frameworks and longitudinal multilevel models (Bryk & Raudenbush, 1992) have yet to be integrated.
+Here, we illustrate a means of estimating longitudinal changes in parameters from generative models in a single modeling framework.
+We demonstrate this model estimation first from a simulation of a single parameter reward learning model and then extend this demonstration to a real-world example of longitudinal changes in the Iowa Gambling Task across a five-wave longitudinal study (IGT; Bechara et al., 1994; Cauffman et al., 2010).

-Longitudinal Research
+Longitudinal Modeling